iloveclang/bellcurve/README.md

 - no segfaults (afaik, tested with valgrind)
 - no weird header files you need to link (like math.h).
 Compilation is simple.
 - cross-platform? (haven't tested it)

+## Files:
+- old_main.c - the OG file where it all began - ignore
+- main.c - this is the file with the code you need to compile
+- opinions.txt - a short example input file that needs to be passed to the program together with the number of loops